palomapiot/metahate/DATASHEET.md

 - **Are relationships between individual instances made explicit (e.g., users' movie ratings, social network links)?** *( If so, please describe how these relationships are made explicit.)*

-  No, each instance is isolated from the others and no relationships exists and if so, it was not made explicit.
+  No, each instance is isolated from the others and no relationships exist and if so, it was not made explicit.

 - **Are there recommended data splits (e.g., training, development/validation, testing)?** *(If so, please provide a description of these splits, explaining the rationale behind them.)*

-  In our experiments we dedicated a random 20% of the data for testing.
-We recommend a similar split for future trainings.
+  In our experiments, we dedicated a random 20% of the data for testing.
+We recommend a similar split for future training.

 - **Are there any errors, sources of noise, or redundancies in the dataset?** *(If so, please provide a description.)*

-  Potential errors in the annotation process might be carried from each original dataset authors.
+  Potential errors in the annotation process might be carried from each original dataset author.

 - **Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?** *(If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.)*

-  TODO
--
+  The dataset is self-contained.
+It was created using external resources, but are all included in MetaHate.
+For some instances the original dataset's terms and conditions are needed, otherwise it cannot be provided.

 - **Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals' non-public communications)?** *(If so, please provide a description.)*